steinim/aws-terraform-workshop/README.md

 # Task 7 - Elastic Beanstalk Application

 In this task we will configure an Elastic Beanstalk project and deploy an application.
+We will do this as a walkthrough, so check out the solution: `git checkout task7`

 ### Initialize th project